aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/culture/implement-cell-formulalocal-similar-to-excel-vba-range-formulalocal/_index.md

 type: docs
 weight: 30
 url: /javascript-cpp/implement-cell-formulalocal-similar-to-excel-vba-range-formulalocal/
 description: Learn how to implement Cell.FormulaLocal similar to Excel VBA Range.FormulaLocal using Aspose.Cells for JavaScript via C++.
 ---

 ## **Possible Usage Scenarios**

-Microsoft Excel Formulas may have different names in different locales or regions or languages.
+Microsoft Excel formulas may have different names in different locales, regions, or languages.
 For example, **SUM** function is called **SUMME** in German.
-Aspose.Cells cannot work with non-English function names.
-In Microsoft Excel VBA, there is **Range.FormulaLocal** property that returns the name of the function as per its language or region.
+Aspose.Cells cannot work with non‑English function names.
+In Microsoft Excel VBA, there is **Range.FormulaLocal** property that returns the name of the function according to its language or region.
 Aspose.Cells for JavaScript via C++ also provides [**Cell.formulaLocal**](https://reference.aspose.com/cells/javascript-cpp/cell/#formulaLocal--) property for this purpose.
-However, this property will only work when you implement [**GlobalizationSettings.localFunctionName(standardName)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#localFunctionName-string-) method.
+However, this property will only work when you implement the [**GlobalizationSettings.localFunctionName(standardName)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#localFunctionName-string-) method.

 ## **Implement Cell.FormulaLocal similar to Excel VBA Range.FormulaLocal**

-The following sample code explains how to implement [**GlobalizationSettings.localFunctionName(standardName)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#localFunctionName-string-) method.
+The following sample code explains how to implement the [**GlobalizationSettings.localFunctionName(standardName)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#localFunctionName-string-) method.
 The method returns the local name of the standard function.
 If the standard function name is **SUM**, it returns **UserFormulaLocal_SUM**.
-You can change the code as per your needs and return the correct local function names e.g. **SUM** is **SUMME** in German and **TEXT** is **ТЕКСТ** in Russian.
+You can change the code as per your needs and return the correct local function names—for example, **SUM** is **SUMME** in German and **TEXT** is **ТЕКСТ** in Russian.
 Please also see the console output of the sample code given below for reference.

 ## **Sample Code**